 We performed a comparison between Red Hat CloudForms and VMware Aria Operations based on real PeerSpot user reviews.

-Find out in this report how the two Cloud Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I am impressed with the product's ability to create dynamic catalogs."
+Find out in this report how the two Cloud Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The optimization of the solution is quite interesting."

 "The multi-tenancy feature has been very helpful for our clients.
 It has been working fine and seamlessly for them.
 Its interface is also very simplified, and it is also an open and easy-to-scale solution."